MeshCore CSRA

 MeshCore is a free, open-source mesh networking platform built on affordable LoRa (Long Range) radio hardware.
 Messages hop from device to device across a network of nodes - no cell signal, no Wi-Fi, no internet needed.

-Whether you're a hiker in Hitchcock Woods, a prepper preparing for grid-down scenarios, or a ham radio operator expanding your digital toolkit, MeshCore gives your community a resilient communication backbone.
+Whether you're a hiker deep in the woods, a prepper preparing for grid-down scenarios, or a ham radio operator expanding your digital toolkit, MeshCore gives your community a resilient communication backbone.

 📡 No Infrastructure

 Works completely off-grid.
-Each device is both a communicator and a relay node, extending range for everyone.
+Each device works together in mesh, extending range for everyone.

 🔒 Encrypted